python/cpython/Doc/install/index.rst

 (Mentally replace slashes with backslashes if you're on Windows.)

 .. versionchanged:: 2.4
-   The :option:`--home` option used to be supported only on Unix.
+   The :option:`!--home` option used to be supported only on Unix.

 .. _inst-alt-install-prefix-unix: